codefresh-io/docs.codefresh.io/_docs/products/promotion-version-properties.md

 1. Defining the [changes to promote](#promotable-properties) across multiple files in the applications

+{{site.data.callout.callout_important}}
+**IMPORTANT**
+For automated retrieval of the application version and promotion of specific attributes from files across environments, _all applications within the same product must maintain an identical structure_.
+Promotion across different environments requires consistent relative paths in each repository.
+For example, to promoyr proeprties from `config/settings.yaml` in environment `dev` to `testing`, `config/settings.yaml` must also exist in the `testing` environment.
+{{site.data.callout.end}}

 For how-to instructions on configuring Promotion Settings, see [Configure Promotion Settings]({{site.baseurl}}docs/products/manage-products/configure-product-settings/#configure-promotion-settings).

 ## Promotion Settings & Promotion Templates

 As with other GitOps entities, you can configure Promotion Settings in either Form or YAML modes.
 Once configured and committed, these settings are saved as a CRD (Custom Resource Definition) entitled Promotion Template within the GitOps Runtime selected as the Configuration Runtime.
 This allows for a declarative and consistent approach to defining orchestration criteria across environments.